redox-os/website/content/news/this-month-250731.md

 ## Build System Improvements

 - (build-system) Wildan Mubarok implemented support for [sccache](https://github.com/mozilla/sccache) to speedup frequent recompilation
+- (build-system) Wildan Mubarok reimplemented the recipe builder in Rust and added support for incremental compilation
 - (build-system) Wildan Mubarok implemented a mechanism to sync all submodules (by updating them to their latest commits) from the GitLab CI
 - (build-system) Wildan Mubarok implemented an option (REPO_OFFLINE) to disable recipe updates when running the `make rebuild` command for offline compilation and testing
 - (build-system) Wildan Mubarok implemented support for installation of custom host toolchains on Redoxer